cressie176/blog/_posts/2024-10-29-sleepwalking-into-a-big-data-nightmare.md

 - Domain Modelling
 - ETL
 ---
 Sourcing big data within organisations has become routine, with operational data stores (or their replicas) feeding data lakes like Snowflake or Redshift via expensive Change Data Capture (CDC) tools.
-These lakes become the foundation for developing models and reports.
+These lakes become the foundation for reporting and increasingly, Artificial Intelligence.
 At first glance, this appears efficient and scalable.
 But there is a lurking problem: tight coupling between the operational data store and downstream analytics.

 #### The Hidden Danger of Tight Coupling